Dave’s Authentic Chinese Pork Dumplings Recipe is not just an appetizer. Oh no, it’s so good, it’s what’s for dinner!

 After they have frozen, feel free to move them to a different type of container, i.e., a freezer-safe container or a Ziploc freezer bag.

 You can also freeze unused dumpling wrappers in an airtight bag for future use.

 Dumpling Cooking Options

-Bring a large pot of water to a boil and place a few dumplings in at a time.
-Stir gently as you go, making sure they do not stick to the pot or each other.
+Bring a large pot of water to a boil and place a few dumplings at once.
+Stir gently as you go, ensuring they do not stick to the pot or each other.

 If cooking fresh dumplings, they are typically done when they float to the top and begin to look transparent.